MP for Aberafan Maesteg

 Minister of State (Department of Health and Social Care)

 Stephen Kinnock is a Labour and Co-operative MP for Aberafan Maesteg, first elected in 2015.
-He is currently Minister of State for Health and Social Care, and has previously held a range of shadow minister and committee roles, including positions relating to immigration, defence and foreign affairs.
-He has a track record of high attendance and strong party loyalty.
+He is currently Minister of State for Health and Social Care, a role he took up in July 2024, and has previously served as a shadow minister for Home Office immigration and for Foreign Affairs, as well as on several Commons committees including the Welsh Grand Committee.

 Generated 21 February 2026